Ohio Author Profiles

 Tom Batiuk

 Tom Batiuk is a graduate of Kent State University.
-His Funky Winkerbean and Crankshaft comic strips are carried in hundreds of newspapers throughout the United States.
-He was recognized as one of three finalists in the editorial cartooning category of the 2008 Pulitzer Prize awards competition for the singular series of daily comic strips that chronicled the death of longtime character Lisa Moore, which were collected in Lisa’s Legacy Trilogy.
-His Funky Winkerbean series and Roses in December were finalists for the 2016 Eisner Awards. https://tombatiuk.com/
+His celebrated Funky Winkerbean comic strip concluded its 50-year run on December 31, 2022.
+Its spinoff, Crankshaft, is still carried in hundreds of newspapers throughout the United States.
+Batiuk was a finalist in the editorial cartooning category of the 2008 Pulitzer Prize awards for the singular series of daily comic strips that chronicled the death of longtime character Lisa Moore, which were collected in the Lisa’s Legacy Trilogy.
+His Funky Winkerbean series and Roses in December were finalists for the 2016 Eisner Awards. https://tombatiuk.com/.

 Lindsay Bonilla